 Safe Handling

-SHForming part of the Canadian Association of Pharmacy in Oncology (CAPhO) Oncology Essentials Series, along with Oncology Basics, Safe Handling of Hazardous Drugs Program is an online self-study program available to CAPhO members 24/7 at no charge.
+SHForming part of the Canadian Association of Pharmacy in Oncology (CAPhO) Oncology Essentials Series, along with Oncology Basics, Safe Handling of Hazardous Drugs Program, consisting of 5 modules, is an online self-study program available to CAPhO members 24/7 at no charge.

-This online education is intended for pharmacy personnel who may come in contact with hazardous drugs including pharmacy technicians, pharmacy assistants, and pharmacists, and consists of an introduction, 5 self-study modules and an evaluation survey, as follows:
+This online education program is available to CAPhO members only and is intended for pharmacy personnel who may come in contact with hazardous drugs including pharmacy technicians, pharmacy assistants, and pharmacists, and consists of an introduction, 5 self-study modules and an evaluation survey, as follows:

 • Module 1: Introduction to Hazardous Drug Handling